konacurrents/SemanticMarkerAPI/README.md

 ## SMART - Semantic Marker™️   Augmented Reality of Things

-The main interfaces to the SemanticMarker.org web services are through web calls embodied in the following web page code (and available at [SemanticMarker.org/smart](https://SemanticMarker.org/smart).
+The main interfaces to the SemanticMarker.org web services are through web calls embodied in the following web page code, and is available at [SemanticMarker.org/smart](https://SemanticMarker.org/smart).
 This web page (with html and javascript) is just one way to interface with the SemanticMarker API calls.
 Other web pages have been created that have a different user interface, while calling the same API's.

 These messages are run through the MQTT publish/subscribe system described later.

-These fit an overall cloud and device interaction Semantic Marker™️   architecture shown here
+These fit an overall cloud and device interaction Semantic Marker™️   architecture shown here.
 ![SemanticMarkerAPIMessages](images/SemanticMarkerAPIMessages.png)